 If you want to make Imeruli khachapuri, just pop it in the oven now and bake for about 8 minutes.
 If you want to make Megruli khachapuri, then top with cheese before baking.

 - Combine flour and salt in a large mixing bowl.
-Make a well and add eggs, matsoni, oil, and water and yeast mixture.
+Make a well and pour in wet ingredients.
 Stir until a shaggy dough forms.

-- Turn dough out onto a lightly floured surface and knead until cohesive, tacky and glossy, about 5-10 minutes
+- Turn dough out onto a clean work surface and knead until cohesive, supple and smooth, about 5-10 minutes.

-- Transfer dough to a lightly oiled bowl, cover, and let rest at room temperature until doubled in size, about 1.5 - 2 hours.
+- Transfer dough to a lightly oiled bowl, cover with plastic or a damp tea towel and let rest at room temperature until doubled in size, about 1 hour.

-- Punch down dough, divide in two, and, working one by one, roll each piece out on a lightly floured surface until it reaches about 5 centimetres thick and about 20 centimetres in diameter.
+- Punch down dough and roll out on a lightly floured surface until it reaches about 35 centimetres (14 inches) in diameter.

 - Place cheese in lines at the top and bottom of the dough circle, leaving about 2 centimetres of dough along the edge.
 Roll each side of dough to the middle of the circle until you have two parallel cheese-filled cylinders.

-- Pinch both ends of the dough together, joining the cylinders at both ends and gently pull them apart in the middle, making an eye-shape and a wide middle.
+- Pinch both ends of the dough together very tightly, joining the cylinders at both ends and gently pull them apart in the middle, making an eye-shape and a wide middle.
 Fill middle with remaining cheese, taking care not to pack it down

-- Brush each khachapuri with one egg beaten with a tablespoon of water.
-Transfer to baking sheet in oven and bake until lightly golden brown, about 8 minutes.
-Pull the khachapuris out and add one egg yolk to the centre of each bread, baking a total of 2 more minutes, or until dark golden brown and cheese is molten.
+- Brush each khachapuri with one beaten egg.
+Transfer to a parchment-lined baking sheet and move to oven.
+Bake until lightly golden brown, about 12-15 minutes.
+Pull the khachapuri out and add one egg yolk to the centre of the bread, return to the oven and back for a couple more minutes, or until dark golden brown and cheese is molten and the egg yolk is lightly set but still runny.

 - Transfer to a wire rack and top with a pat of butter.
 Serve immediately.